mach90/mach90-portfolio/README.md

 ## TO DO
 - [x] Modal 🟢
-- [ ] New videos and better thumbnail quality 🟠
+- [x] New videos and better thumbnail quality 🟢

 ### LEGEND
 🟢 100% done